NHSDigital/communications-manager-api/README.md

 Our API integration tests support two authentication methods:

-* Bearer Token Authentication (via API key and private key) - Used for most integration tests.
+* Bearer Token Authentication (via API key and private key) - Used for common integration tests across all environments.
-* Apigee Authentication (using pytest-nhsd-apim) - Used for internal-dev and internal-dev-sandbox tests.
+* Apigee Authentication (using pytest-nhsd-apim) - Used for some internal-dev and dev tests and all internal-dev-sandbox and sandbox tests.

 #### Bearer Token Authentication